UCL/STIR/recon_test_pack/README.txt

 as input.

-The run_*test*.sh files are (Bourne) shell scripts that runs all tests automatically. run_*tests.bat is the corresponding DOS batch file (currently not available for all tests).
+The run_*test*.sh files are (Bourne) shell scripts that runs all tests automatically. run_*tests.bat is the corresponding DOS/Windows batch file (currently not available for all tests).

 The scripts write some diagnostic output to stdout.
 Output of